albarr15/brgy-parang/README.md

 To provide a platform for Barangay Captain and secretary to manage information of civil/criminal trials and blotter requests of residents;
 To provide convenience to the employees when processing the document; and To provide a platform for them to streamline the process of generating and issuing of the barangay certification.

+Node Packages to be installed:
+- handlebars
+- express
+- nodemon (as dev dependencies)